ulyngs/oxforddown/README.md

     tinytex::install_tinytex()
     ```

-    - Then install the LaTeX packages used by `oxforddown` with (diskspace taken up by TinyTex with the required packages installed is about 280 Mb)
+    - Then install the LaTeX packages used by `oxforddown` (diskspace taken up by TinyTex with the required packages installed is about 280 Mb)

     ```r
     missing_packages <- c(